 Everything is a Widget

 The basic building block of the user interface is the Widget.
 The operating principle is similar to React Native – Flutter’s documentation actually mentions React as inspiration.
 Individual elements are arranged in a hierarchical structure, rebuilt each time the state of the application changes.
 This does not mean, however, that the view is being built again and again.
 The returned structure is only an intermediary on which the framework modifies the visible interface.

 Flutter provides a wide range of ready-made widgets that comply with Material Design guidelines.
 The programmer has, among others, buttons, text boxes with titles, or wrappers that manage the position of beams or floating buttons.
-Arranging items on the screen may cause some confusion as we define the position and looks of components by placing them in containers.
+Arranging items on the screen may cause some confusion as we define the position and look of components by placing them in containers.
 This often causes the structure to grow and forces you to remember the behaviors and relationships between several types of containers.

 The BLoC (Bussiness Logic Component) architecture is one of the solutions proposed by Google.
 It places use cases in separate classes.
-Communication with them takes place via asynchronous streams, where the interface publishes events in the appropriate BLoC “inputs” and at the same time, listens to the outputs for the flow of subsequent application states.
+Communication with them takes place via asynchronous streams, where the interface publishes events in the appropriate BLoC “inputs” and, at the same time, listens to the outputs for the flow of subsequent application states.
 The intermediary between these components and the interface is the StreamBuilder widget, which receives data from streams.
 The basic assumption of this architecture is to adapt the application to operate in an asynchronous environment – where a variety of data flows in at any time and in any order.

-Native programmers familiar with RxJava and MVVM architecture will definitely find this to be a comfortable solution.
-However, this is not the only way, as Flutter can work with e.g. Redux and then state can be propagated by the components themselves.
-This process can be simplified by InheritedWidget which will shorten the path to the target component to which the data must travel.
-Provider can also be used as a solution, being a library combining Dependency injection and application state management.
+Native developers familiar with RxJava and MVVM architecture will definitely find this to be a comfortable solution.
+However, this is not the only way Flutter can work with, e.g., Redux and then the components themselves can propagate the state.
+This process can be simplified by InheritedWidget, which will shorten the path to the target component to which the data must travel.The provider can also be used as a solution, being a library combining Dependency injection and application state management.
 With its help, the programmer can provide the necessary values to the appropriate locations in the interface.
-You can inject any objects, simple data, streams, or objects observing data changes (eg ChangeNotifier).
+You can inject any objects, simple data, streams, or objects observing data changes (e.g., ChangeNotifier).

 Hot / Live reload

 All you have to do is install one Expo application on your phone, and you can download the RN application code from the internet or the QR code and instantly update it when it changes.
-It is not suitable for creating production applications, but rather for rapid prototyping.
+It is not suitable for creating production applications but rather for rapid prototyping.
 If we just want to add real push notifications, Crashlytics or any library not included in the Expo SDK, we must first complete the work with Expo and export (expo eject) the project to the “full” version.

 We don’t even have to install Expo on the phone, as we can simulate the application in the browser!